-Source: Commuting flows in the North in 2015 and 2050 under five scenarios (Source -TfN's Connectivity and Labour Markets in the Northern Powerhouse.
+Source: Commuting flows in the North in 2015 and 2050 under five scenarios (Source - TfN's Connectivity and Labour Markets in the Northern Powerhouse.
 The vertical axes represent the number of workers in the North in a given year.
 Each cluster of three bars shows the numbers commuting (1) within the same Local Authority District (LAD), (2) between LADs in the North, and (3) from outside of the North, for a particular skill group and scenario).

-Even in the two Digital scenarios, the number of workers commuting across local authority district boundaries in the North is 70% higher than in 2015, whilst the number of actual workers is only 20% higher.
-In the two Travel Friendly scenarios it is more than double the number in 2015140.
+Even in the two Digital scenarios, the number of workers to commute over longer distances.
+It also shows that the commuting across local authority district boundaries in impact on the overall scale of commuting on alternative the North is 70% higher than in 2015, whilst the number of types of shift in the location of work (Compact versus actual workers is only 20% higher.
+In the two Travel Friendly Dispersed) is not large, although it does affect the relative scenarios it is more than double the number in 2015140. attractiveness of public versus private transport.

-The analysis therefore shows that the impact of occupational shifts as set out in the Northern Powerhouse Independent Economic Review and skills forecasts are expected to increase the propensity for more workers to commute over longer distances.
-It also shows that the impact on the overall scale of commuting on alternative types of shift in the location of work (Compact versus Dispersed) is not large, although it does affect the relative attractiveness of public versus private transport.
+The analysis therefore shows that the impact of occupational shifts as set out in the Northern Powerhouse Independent Economic Review and skills forecasts are expected to increase the propensity for more workers